ManeMayuri/BasicBankingSystem/README.md

 # BasicBankingSystem
-Basic Banking System is dynamic website and you can run the project using XAMPP server.
+Basic Banking System is dynamic website and you can run this website by using XAMPP server.